Levetiracetam

-Levetiracetam, sold under the brand name Keppra among others, is a medication used to treat epilepsy.
-It is used for partial-onset, myoclonic, or tonic–clonic seizures and is taken either by mouth as an immediate or extended release formulation or by injection into a vein.
+Levetiracetam, sold under the brand name Keppra among others, is an antiepileptic drug (medication) used to treat epilepsy.
+It is used for partial-onset, myoclonic, or tonic–clonic seizures, and is taken either by mouth as an immediate or extended release formulation or by injection into a vein.

 Common side effects of levetiracetam include sleepiness, dizziness, feeling tired, and aggression.
 Severe side effects may include psychosis, suicide, and allergic reactions such as Stevens–Johnson syndrome or anaphylaxis.
-It is unclear if levetiracetam is safe for use during pregnancy and breastfeeding.
 Levetiracetam is the S-enantiomer of etiracetam.
-Its mechanism of action is not yet clear.
+It acts as a synaptic vesicle glycoprotein 2A (SV2A) ligand.

 Levetiracetam was approved for medical use in the United States in 1999 and is available as a generic medication.
-In 2020, it was the 92nd most commonly prescribed medication in the United States, with more than 7million prescriptions.
+In 2023, it was the 101st most commonly prescribed medication in the United States, with more than 6 million prescriptions.
+It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Focal epilepsy

 Levetiracetam is effective as single-drug treatment for newly diagnosed focal epilepsy in adults.
 It reduces focal seizures by 50% or more as an add-on medication.